-Our campus in Bergen is new and modern, located in an active and engaging student environment.
+Our campus in Bergen is located in new and modern premises.
+Here you will meet committed lecturers and an engaging student community.

 First of all, of those 15,000 business schools, only 74 have been honoured as a Triple Crown School.
 BI is one of them!
 What that means for you as an international student, is that you’ll receive an education that is well respected internationally.
 BI has one of Europe’s most productive academic environments in marketing, management and economics.
 At campus Bergen we now offer a master's degree in Business with a specialisation in Leadership and Change.
 Campus Bergen has modern facilities and is centrally located right next to the water.
 It even has its own beach!
 Bergen is well known for being a great student city, and it has an innovative job market that works closely with BI.
 Let’s show off Bergen: